Blog

 What are Google Tasks?

 Google Tasks are to-dos you can keep track of across Google Workspace.
 You can think of tasks as one-time or repeating tasks from your to-do list translated to your Google Calendar.
 You can schedule your tasks on a specific date at a particular time and set tasks to repeat.
-You can’t set Google Tasks to remind you to complete tasks at various intervals or receive recurring reminders for them through your Google Calendar.
+You can’t set Google Tasks to remind you to complete tasks at various intervals, but you can get a notification on the due date and time you set for a task.

 When creating tasks, you can give them a title, add a description, and add them to a designated task list of choice.
-In the description, you can add details about the specific task or break a large task into a list of smaller subtasks.
+You can add details about the specific task or break a large task into a list of smaller subtasks in the description.
 You can create different task lists if you prefer to group your to-dos in various categories.
 For example, you might have work, home, and family task lists.

-Tasks live in the right-hand sidebar of Google Workspace tools, including Google Calendar, Google Docs, Google Drive, Gmail, Google Sheets, and Google Slides.
-Simply look for the blue circle with a checkmark through it to find your tasks quickly in these apps.
+Tasks live in the right-hand sidebar of Google products, including Google Calendar, Google Docs, Google Drive, Gmail, Google Sheets, and Google Slides.
+Look for the blue circle with a check mark through it to find your tasks quickly in these Google apps.

 It’s important to note that only you can view your Google Tasks in Google Calendar and that they will not appear to any other users, even if they have access to your Google Calendar.